 This course may be of interest to the following:

-- Students interested in the basics of open government, in data-driven governance and data-driven research.
+- Students interested in the basics of open government, in smart government, in data-driven governance and data-driven research.

 - Professionals and researchers working on open government research and interested in strategies and challenges for opening governments.